Cover Image for 5 Popular Investment Strategies Explained

 Pros

-Capital can continuously be moved into the stocks with the strongest prospect of growth.
-But in reality, success in growth investing depends on getting the timing right.
+• Capital can continuously be moved into stocks with the strongest prospect of growth.
+But success in growth investing depends on getting the timing right.

 Cons

-Markets have changed from the way they looked in the ’90s and growth companies are harder to come by.
+• Markets have changed, and growth companies are harder to come by.

-Being able to predict high growth industries may be easier than predicting the companies within those industries that will come out on top.
+• Predicting high-growth industries may be easier than predicting the companies within those industries that will succeed.

 Small-Cap Investing

-Similar to growth stocks, small-cap stocks focus on the potential of a company to show major growth.
+Similar to growth stocks, small-cap stocks focus on a company's growth potential.

-Investors, however, opt for younger, more risky companies, with the idea that if you buy them young and cheap, there is a chance that when they reach the size of companies like Google or Facebook, their investments can show massive returns.
+Investors opt for younger, riskier companies.
+The idea is that if you buy them young and cheap, there is a chance that when they reach the size of companies like Google or Facebook.
+If this happens, their investments can show massive returns.

 Pros

-In general, small-cap stocks, which are tracked by the Russell Index, tend to grow much faster than the overall big cap stocks like on the S&P 500 or the Dow Jones Industrial Average.
+• In general, small-cap stocks, which are tracked by the Russell Index, tend to grow much faster than the overall big-cap stocks, like those on the S&P 500 or the Dow Jones Industrial Average.
 But at the end of the day, it all comes down to stock selection.

 Cons